cconeil/Standard-Template-Protocols/README.md

     }
 }
 ```
-To do an action on start or finish, or use custom logic for movement (such as bounding the movement into the views superview) or animation, implement the appropriate methods in the `Moveable` protocol.
+To do an action on start or finish, or use custom logic for movement or animation, implement the appropriate methods in the `Moveable` protocol.

 ```swift
 func didStartMoving()